rotationalio/ensign/docs/content/examples/data_engineers.md

 	}
 }
 ```

-## Create the SQL publisher
+## Prepping the Database

-The SQL publisher is a Watermill implementation of a SQL based pub/sub mechanism whereby you can use publishers to insert and update records and you can use subscribers to select records.
+Now we need to create a SQL publisher.
+A SQL publisher is a Watermill implementation of a SQL based pub/sub mechanism whereby you can use publishers to insert or upsert records and you can use subscribers to retrieve records.
 For more details, refer to this [post](https://watermill.io/pubsubs/sql/) on the Watermill site.

 The SQL publisher is created as follows.
-Note that we are going to set `AutoInitializeSchema` to `false` because we already created the table.
+Note that we are going to set `AutoInitializeSchema` to `false` because we've already created the table.
 The `postgresSchemaAdapter` is an extension of Watermill's `SchemaAdapter` which provides the schema-dependent queries and arguments.

 ```golang
 pub, err := sql.NewPublisher(
 		db,